Home » Current

 Mark Trinder, BS MSc (UBC MD/PhD Student

 Mark is an MD/PhD candidate and Vanier Scholar at the University of British Columbia supervised by Dr. Liam Brunham.
-His work in the Natarajan lab focuses on the influence of lipid phenotypes, such as lipoprotein(a) on both cardiovascular and non-cardiovascular diseases in diverse populations.
+His work in the Natarajan Lab focuses on the influence of lipid phenotypes, such as lipoprotein(a) on both cardiovascular and non-cardiovascular diseases in diverse populations.

 Michael Trinh, MD PhD (MGH Medical Resident)